 Solo: A Star Wars Story (2018) Director: Ron Howard

-Unsurprisingly, Solo is a perfect homage to our lazy, cynical era of corporate greed courtesy of the present-day masters of bland, hackneyed reboots of far superior movies.
+Unsurprisingly, Solo is a perfect homage to our lazy, cynical era of corporate greed courtesy of the present-day masters of bland, hackneyed reboots of far superior movies from yesteryear.
 With films like Solo, our cultural overlords seem to view the ordinary moviegoer as little more than a knuckle-dragging, drooling, bloodthirsty bumpkin who can barely stomach a movie unless it is pumped full of CGI effects and sarcastic one-liners.
-Just keep the explosions coming to satisfy the hoards of mindless lemmings.
+Just keep the explosions coming to satisfy the hordes of mindless lemmings.
 Somewhere along the way, executives at Disney decided to retcon all the old celebrated heroes in the Star Wars universe –Luke Skywalker, Princess Leia, Boba Fett, and Han Solo.
 Sadly this revisionism comes at the expense of good story-telling.
 Amusingly, Solo was one of the most expensive films ever made, and it was consequently one of the biggest box office bombs of all time losing Disney somewhere between $80M-$100M.
 After the trainwreck that was The Last Jedi (2017), Disney and the leaders at Lucasfilm forgot that fans wanted a good movie with a plan, not simply a fast food drive-thru menu of Star Wars merchandising.

 Naturally, Solo is a by-product of Disney’s acquisition of Lucasfilm.
 It was written by legendary Star Wars writer Lawrence Kasdan’s son, Jonathan (Lawrence had begun writing a script before Lucasfilm was acquired but after the sale he was looped in to write The Force Awakens).
 The plot of the film loosely concerns Han’s early life as a scoundrel on a planet called Corellia, and his love for a woman named Qi’ra.
 Han escapes, is imprisoned, meets Chewbacca, gambles with Lando Calrissian, wins the Millennium Falcon, is betrayed by several characters, then escapes in the end.
 It is a yawning bore with almost nothing at stake.